Summer Programs 2020 Are Going Virtual!

 What materials will the Center for Architecture provide?

 - The Center for Architecture will be shipping program material kits to all registrants.
 These will include a variety of art and design supplies to allow students to make design choices about their projects, as well as Center for Architecture customized activity sheets and handouts aligned with the week’s schedule of activities.
+Please note: On-time delivery of materials cannot be guaranteed for late sign-ups of less than 2 weeks from the program start date.
+You may be asked to pay expedited shipping costs or pick up the materials in person from the Center, or another NYC location if the Center has not yet reopened.
+International shipping will also incur additional fees.

 Are there any materials we will need to provide?